filipton/dgus-moonraker-screen/README.md

 that just works, but then you can't use latest version of klipper).
 So this project is making your screen great again!

+## Other printers
+Yes you can use it on other printer - but you must to buy a DWIN Display.
+Comunication with display is done via UART connection with Raspberry PI so your motherboard doesn't need to have display connector.

 ## Requirements
 - Klipper
 - Moonraker (you have it installed if you are using Mainsail/Fluidd)